Neshizzo/alx-zero_day/0x03-git/README.md

-This is the README for alx-zero_day repository
+This is my first task of my first ALX School program.